How many times have you read, or been told, that the first step following a breakup is to implement the no contact rule?

 Don’t view the NC process as a “trick” or “tactic” when learning how to get your ex back.
 It’s actually more about giving you both the space to reflect and process your emotions.

 If you have low willpower, I recommend avoiding alcohol (or moderating your intake accordingly) as I often hear from men and women who broke their silence because they got tipsy.

 Keep yourself busy and your mind on productive and wholesome tasks!

 Here’s what so few seem to understand —

-If your ex believes you are ignoring them in order to “make” them miss you, or that you are following some prescribed method to manipulate them back into your arms…?
+If your ex believes you are ignoring them (perhaps you apply the tips from how to make your ex want you back wrongly) or they believe you are following some prescribed method to manipulate them back into your arms…?

 This will damage your position.

 You will only motivate your ex to stay your ex IF they feel any sense of being “played.”